previtus/Inverting-GAN-baselines/README.md

 ### CUDA 10 codes

-Same as in the CUDA 9 example, except your paths should point to /usr/local/cuda-10.0 and you would load different Anaconda environments.
+Same as in the CUDA 9 example, except your paths should point to /usr/local/cuda-10.0 (let's call this one cuda-10.0-env) and you would load different Anaconda environments.

 ```
 export PATH=$PATH:/usr/local/cuda-10.0/bin